-Drone flying isn't just for grown ups – the best kids drones are really easy to fly, with simple controls that can be picked up usually in seconds.
-Also known as toy drones, these types of smaller drones don't come with the bells and whistles you'll find in today's best drones (or even today's best budget drones), but they are tons of fun to fly, don't require a license or registering, and make thrilling gifts at mostly very affordable price points.
+Piloting drones isn't just for grown ups – the best kids' drones are really easy to fly, with simple controls that can be picked up in seconds.
+Commonly referred to as toy drones, these mini drones might not come with all the bells and whistles you'll find in today's best drones (or even today's best budget drones), but they are a whole lot of fun to fly, they don't require a license or registering, and they make thrilling gifts at mostly very affordable prices.

-In this guide we'll walk you through what the best kids drones offer in terms of features, performance and safety, so that you can make the right choice for the little one you are buying for (you'll find more buying advice at the bottom of the page).
+We'll also walk you through what the best drones for younger operators offer in terms of features, performance and safety, so that you can make the right choice for the little pilot you are buying for (you'll find more buying advice at the bottom of the page).
 The price widgets with each entry will automatically update to show the best prices – including deals – so you can be confident you're not overpaying.

 - Do you need a license?
 Check the UK drone regulations or US drone rules first

 - How to buy a drone for you

 - The best camera for kids

 There are hundreds of kids drones to to choose from, but the brands we’ve selected in this guide, such as Potensic, Hubsan, Ryze and Holy Stone, have a solid reputation in terms of performance, reliability and build quality.
 We think the best kids drone right now is the Potensic A20W.
 The drone delivers plenty of features to help beginners develop, including three speed levels and the aforementioned Altitude Hold mode.
 The 480p wide angle camera up front means kids can start developing their aerial photography skills, too.
 However, there are plenty more options to explore in our ranking too.
 For more info, check out our article on what to look for (and avoid) in a toy drone.